jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 In the next blog post, we'll uncover why more people should be thankful too.

+---

+* Many semiconductor experts defend this decision, arguing the technical gap between Intel's expensive PC/server chips and Apple's demand for small, energy-efficient mobile processors was simply too great.
+I can't speak to the technical challenges, but I do know many similar historical examples of such evolution.
+For example, the microprocessor itself emerged when early Intel engineer Ted Hoff was tasked with making many tiny calculator chips profitable—when that proved impossible and threatened the nascent company's future, he invented the programmable microchip, which people thought was nuts, but soon overtook the electronics world.
+Product miniaturization goes hand in hand with increasing transistors.
+Personal calculators and personal computers were always going to be replaced by smartphones.
+If later Intel engineers couldn't figure out how to make that transition (as others did), they could go work in insurance claims—then they'd learn why "only the paranoid survive."

 # POST TWO

 ## Why "Intel" Matters, Part 2.